malayjoshi13/Pehchaan/README.md

 Syntax:- `python FaceRecognizer.py target_image_path database_path face_detector_model face_recognizer_model distance_metric`

+Behind the hood: applies SimilarFaceFinder algorithm in 1:N format input image and each image of database.
+Whichever database image outputs to be similar to input image, its label is considered to be identity of the input image.
+In case where multiple database images are found to be similar to input image, in such case label with maximum occurence is considered as label of the input image.

 Ex:- `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset mtcnn VGG-Face euclidean` OR  `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset` as by default, "retinaface" is used as detector and "ArcFace" as recognizer and "euclidean" as distance metric

 2) SimilarFaceFinder:- for finding all faces (present in the database) which look similar to target face input to the system

+Behind the hood: applies FaceVerifier algorithm in 1:N format between input image and each database image to check distance between feature vectors of which database image and input image is less than the threshold value.
+Featured vector of whichever database image satisfy this condition is considered similar to the input image.

 Syntax:- `python SimilarFaceFinder.py target_image_path database_path face_detector_model face_recognizer_model distance_metric`

 Ex:- `python SimilarFaceFinder.py ./dataset/kalam/1.jpg ./dataset mtcnn VGG-Face euclidean` OR `python SimilarFaceFinder.py ./dataset/kalam/1.jpg ./dataset` as by default, "retinaface" is used as detector and "ArcFace" as recognizer and "euclidean" as distance_metric

-3) FaceVerifier:- for verifying if two input images different or same
+3) FaceVerifier:- for verifying if two input images different or same.

+Behind the hood: do 1:1 checking to find how close feature vectors of two input images are.

 Syntax:- `python SimilarFaceFinder.py target_image1_path target_image2_path face_detector_model face_recognizer_model distance_metric`